mipalgu/Coordinates/README.md

                                     V
 ```

-When describing objects that face in certain directions it is important
+Note that this coordinate does not handle objects that can face (or have a bearing/heading)
-to disregard this coordinate and instead use `FieldCoordinate`.
+in a certain direction.
+For this requirement, use a `FieldCoordinate`.

 ### Field Coordinate
 ___

 A field coordinate represents an object on the soccer field that not only has a position,
 but also has a direction which the object is facing.
-The `FieldCoordinate` struct is used
-to represent objects within this coordinate system.
 A `FieldCoordinate` is defined using
 two fields (`position`, `heading`) representing the position on the field (a
-`CartesianCoordinate`) and the direction which the object is facing.
+`CartesianCoordinate`) and the direction (degrees) which the object is facing.

-If the field is viewed where the home side is in the west and the
-away side is in the east, then the x axis runs north to south.
-The
-y axis runs west to east.
-A negative x value indicates a position
-in the northern half of the field while a positive x value indicates
-a position in the southern half of the field.
-A negative y value
-indicates a position in the western side of the field whereas a positive
-y value indicates a position in the eastern side of the field.
-A value
-of zero for both x and y indicate that the object is in the middle of
-the field.

-As an example, if we take an actual full sized 100 meter field, then
-the middle of the goal line on the home side of the field would be at
-the coordinates (0, -50).
-The middle of the away goal line would be
-(0, 50).
-The middle line which separates the two sides of a field which
-is 60 meters wide runs from the points (-30, 0) to (30, 0).

-The direction runs counter clockwise where the
+The direction runs counter clockwise where 0 degrees
-zero direction faces directly south.
-Therefore, 90 degrees points
+faces directly south; therefore, 90 degrees points
 directly east, 180 degrees points directly north and 270 degrees points
 directly west.

-The field coordinate system can be depicted graphically as follows:
+A `FieldCoordinate` can be depicted graphically as follows:
 ```
                                    ^
                                    |